Skip to content

 When to choose Google Search Console

-Choose Google Search Console when your primary concern is server response time and best practices.
+Choose Google Search Console when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose Windows Server